Savage Islands: Geography

-The Selvagens Islands are part of Macaronesia, which comprises several island groups in the North Atlantic Ocean, near Europe and off the coast of Morocco in North Africa.
+The Savage Islands are part of Macaronesia, which comprises several island groups in the North Atlantic Ocean, near Europe and off the coast of Morocco in North Africa.
 The archipelago lies about 255 km from Madeira and 176 km from the Canary Islands.
-The islands are considered to be a column branch that extends from the Canary Islands at depth of 3000 m.
-The total land area of the Selvagens Islands is 2.73 km2.
+The islands are considered to be a column branch that extends from the Canary Islands at a depth of 3000 m.
+The total land area of the Savage Islands is 2.73 km2.

 They have little fresh water and are surrounded by reefs (which make access difficult and dangerous).
 The archipelago consists of two major islands and several islets, in two groups about 15 km apart, designated: